Graduate Students

 May Albee, M.A.

-May is a third-year doctoral student in the clinical psychology Ph.D. program under the advisement of Dr. Deborah Drabick.
+May is a fourth-year doctoral student in the clinical psychology Ph.D. program under the advisement of Dr. Deborah Drabick.
 Before starting at Temple, she obtained a B.S. in Psychological Sciences at the University of Vermont.
 May worked at The Children’s Hospital of Philadelphia as a research coordinator in the Section on Behavioral Oncology for three years upon graduating from UVM.
 May’s research interests include modifiable risk factors for externalizing behaviors and the relationship between social skills and ADHD.

 may.albee@temple.edu